Continuing Education Activity

 Hematological involvement: Anemia and leukopenia are common, while there are also reports of thrombocytopenia.

 A complete blood count will demonstrate anemia and leukopenia in almost 75% of patients.
 Hypergammaglobulinemia is also present in 75% of patients with MCTD.
 Erythrocyte sedimentation rate presents as elevated in nearly all patients.
 Immunological markers include high titer speckled pattern anti-nuclear antibody (usually greater than 1280), high titer anti-U1-RNP, and anti-U1 70kd antibody.
-65% of patients with MCTD have positive rheumatoid factor, and 50% of patients have positive anti-CCP.
+Data shows that 65% of patients with MCTD have positive rheumatoid factor, and 50% of patients have positive anti-CCP.
 Muscle enzyme is above normal in most of the patients with features of myositis.
 Falsely positive VDRL and reduced level of complement levels are a feature in some patients.
 The antiphospholipid antibody is associated with pulmonary hypertension.
 Urinalysis can show proteinuria.
 Anti-double-stranded DNA, anticentromere, anti-Scl-70, and anti-PM-1 antibodies are usually absent.

 Chest X-ray: Chest X-ray helps in evaluation for pulmonary infiltrates, pleural effusion, and cardiomegaly.
 Dilatation of the pulmonary artery can present in patients with pulmonary hypertension.